kusky3/latrina/README.md

 '<<<' # same as the "|" bypass
 '>>>' # same as above
-'/'   # needed for paths, bypassed by encoding the payload with base64
+'/'   # needed for paths, bypassed by encoding the payload with base64 '&'   # needed to begin the command execution, replaced by ";"
 ```

 # todo